-The amendment proposes that the HCZR apply only to mulch and composting operations requiring an MDE permit and that mulch and composting operations not requiring an MDE permit should be considered accessory use to a farming operation.
+Both ZRA 180 and 183 propose that the HCZR apply only to mulch and composting operations requiring an MDE permit and that mulch and composting operations not requiring an MDE permit are considered accessory use to a farming operation.
 However, COMAR 26.04.11.04 contains general restrictions that apply to composting regardless of the need for a permit (see Appendix B).